-The MRC has always had a strong commitment to equality.
-It recognises that an organisation’s success and competitiveness depends on its ability to embrace diversity and draw on the skills, understanding and experience of its people.
+The BSU has a strong commitment to equality and diversity in the workplace.
+We recognise that an organisation’s success and competitiveness depends on its ability to embrace diversity and draw on the skills, understanding and experience of its people.

-The BSU supports and encourages women scientists at all stages of their careers and a number of women have achieved notable success both as members of the BSU staff and as alumni.
-For example:
+The BSU supports and encourages female scientists at all stages of their careers and a number of women have achieved notable successes both as members of the BSU staff and as BSU alumni, for example:

 In addition many women who did PhDs or post-docs at the BSU have gone on to succeed at the very highest level.

-Our employment policies aim to make it as easy as possible for both female and male scientists to combine family life with research.
-There is childcare on the Addenbrooke’s hospital site (5 minutes from the BSU), and there are several other nurseries nearby in Cambridge which will take children from six months or younger.
+Our employment policies aim to make it as easy as possible for both female and male scientists to combine family life with their career.